RedWave Recognized by DHS

-The Redwave team brought their new ThreatID portable FTIR analyzer for identification of hazardous chemicals and spent two days collecting reference infrared spectra on a wide variety of potentially hazardous chemicals.
+The RedWave team brought their new ThreatID portable FTIR chemical analyzer for the identification of hazardous materials and spent two days collecting reference infrared spectra on a wide variety of potentially hazardous chemicals.
 Since this was one of the first times that ThreatID was introduced to the hazmat response community, we were delighted at the positive response we received about our new technology.
 We wish to thank Wayne Yoder for inviting us to participate in this important effort.

-Through your efforts and support, the NFA can now offer an advanced course that will improve the capabilities of responders when responding to Hazardous Maters/WMD incidents nationally.
+Through your efforts and support, the NFA can now offer an advanced course that will improve the capabilities of responders when responding to Hazardous Meters/WMD incidents nationally.

 It was an honor volunteering for the Department of Homeland Security.
 We look forward to helping out again in the future!

 Your willingness to collaborate with researchers, scientists, engineers and responders by lending your expertise to this important effort has resulted in enhanced scientific accuracy and improved credibility of the data utilized in this course.